 My name is Kevin Lehrbass.
 This is me at Rouge National Urban Park.
 There are so many amazing resources for learning about birds.
 I didn’t even know “birder” (bird-watcher) was a word.

-I’m a Data Analyst at McKinsey & Company.
+I’m a Data Analyst.
 This is my personal blog about Microsoft Excel.
 I also have a YouTube channel about Excel.